barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 It seems better to just not answer anything at all.

-## A read about the ritual

-Ritual and liturgy, is that the answer to the question?

-> Hearing this, the old man immediately was enlightened.
-Making his bows he said, "I am released from the body of a fox.
-The body is on the other side of this mountain.
-I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."

-Why does old Paichang request a funeral?

-Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
-Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured.

-> "There, with his staff, he poked out the body of a dead fox.
-He then performed __the ceremony of cremation__."

-Why would there be anything to do with the fox's body?
-What does it __do__?
-What does it changes?

-There are two truths that co-exist while being orthogonal to one another: _karma_ and _anatta_.
-On one side, _karma_ and its cage of responsibility for our past actions.
-On the other, _anatta_ and the release of _karma_ because its basis is non-existent.
-One can navigate their way by playing on those two truths, one day feeling free from non-self, one day brought back to responsibility.
-But one should not play with these two truths, one should not use them when they are convenient.
-One should respect both, acknowledge them both.

-Is the ritual of cremation the way to respect both truths?
-Is it the function, the end of Zen practice and liturgy to pay respect to both truths?

 ## A read about doctrines

 _Note: it is useful to have read the Sutra of Hui-neng for this read, and to know the distinction between the schools of Hui-neng and Shen-hsiu._